Blockbuster IPO market still calls for cautious approach

 The backdrop for companies going public this year has been more than welcoming.
 The Federal Reserve has kept interest rates near zero since this spring in a bid to support the economy through its pandemic-driven recession.
 That helped pave the way for stocks to climb to new highs and gave companies confidence to go public.

 Airbnb put off a market debut in the spring when the pandemic crippled global travel.
-It's hoping to raise as much as $3.4 billion in its IPO.
-The San Francisco company expects to price its shares between $56 and $60 each, up from a planned range of $44 to $50 issued last week.
+The San Francisco company priced its shares at $68 apiece late Wednesday, giving it an overall value of $47 billion.

 Some 18 company IPOs have brought in over a billion dollars, including DoorDash.
 Four others, including Airbnb, are also expected to cross the billion-dollar threshold.